 In the context of governing a pension fund, 'skills' relate to knowledge of pensions and regulatory requirements, as well as the ability to identify opportunities, manage risks, challenge professional advice and understand the evolving needs of members.
-The Trustees believe that the best way to embed these skills is to have a Board that brings together individuals with different perspectives, experiences and beliefs.
-A more diverse Board enhances dialogue and reduces the risk of 'groupthink', leading to higher quality decision-making and monitoring.
+The Trustees believe that the best way to embed these skills is to have a Board that brings together individuals with different perspectives, experiences and beliefs and from different departments within the Bank.
+A more diverse Board enhances dialogue and reduces the risk of 'groupthink', leading to high quality decision-making and monitoring.